ejw773/to-do-30/README.md

 ### Landing Page

 This branch is for the index landing page for my own challenge.
 I update it each day I deploy a new completed challenge.

+To update: Simply add a new object at the end of the projectInfo array within the src/shared folder.
+Include a day number, a title, and a comment, and the new card will be automatically generated.
+Re-deploy.